TheEconomist/us-potus-model/README.md

 State and national presidential election forecasting model
 ================
-Last update on Wednesday June 10, 2020 at 10:58 PM EDT
+Last update on Thursday June 11, 2020 at 06:32 AM EDT

 Code for a dynamic multilevel Bayesian model to predict US presidential elections.
 Written in R and Stan.